|Distance||70 miles (113 km)|

 If you're looking to save money on your train tickets, you may find that longer journeys with one or more changes are a lot cheaper.
 If you book in advance and you're flexible on your travel times, you're also likely to get a much better deal.

-Some of the Manchester train stations to Birmingham you can start your journey from include Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
-Similarly, some of the arrival train stations in Birmingham include Birmingham New Street and Birmingham Moor Street.
+When departing from Manchester, you have various train station options to start your route from including Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
+When arriving in Birmingham, you can end your trip in train stations like Birmingham New Street and Birmingham Moor Street.

 Here are some other resources that might have the information you need